|Start here (Nieman Storyboard)

 Plus contests, other sources of funds for creators

-Copywriting, speechwriting, marketing, training, and the like
+Copywriting, speechwriting, marketing, training, and writing for government

 Literary and commercial (including genre)